A Guide To Data Integration Software

 Operational difficulties often stem from a lack of understanding of the software by the engineering team.
 A solution for this could be properly onboarding the team with extensive training sessions.
 It also pays to ensure the selected data integration tool offers a comprehensive free trial period to test its capacity to combine data as expected before its actual purchase.

 Another hiccup could be the unavailability of appropriate support from the vendor during the implementation process.
-To tackle this, businesses must vet vendors and their support services prior to choosing an integration tool.
+To tackle this, businesses must vet vendors and their support services before choosing an integration tool.
 Additionally, they should ensure that the tool is compatible with their data sources and the operating system in use.

 Role of APIs, Middleware, and Metadata Management in Implementation